Alex Johnston (rugby league)

 Alex Johnston (born 14 January 1995) is a professional rugby league footballer who plays as a er for the South Sydney Rabbitohs in the National Rugby League.
 He has played for both and at international level.
+Johnston is the highest try scorer in Australian first-grade rugby league history.

 He played for the Indigenous All Stars and the Prime Minister's XIII at representative level, and won the 2014 NRL Grand Final with the South Sydney club.
-Johnston is the 2nd highest try scorer in Australian first-grade rugby league history.
+He played as a earlier in his NRL career as well as at international level.

 Background

-Johnston was born in Sydney, New South Wales, Australia, and has Aboriginal and Lumi ancestry, Sandaun Province, Papua New Guinea and Saibai Island in the Torres Strait.
+Johnston was born in Sydney, New South Wales, Australia.
+He is of Torres Strait Islander heritage from Saibai Island, and of Papua New Guinean heritage from Lumi, Sandaun Province.

-He played his junior rugby league for La Perouse United and attended Endeavour Sports High School (where he completed the HSC) before being signed by the South Sydney Rabbitohs.
+Johnston grew up playing junior rugby league for La Perouse United.
+He attended Endeavour Sports High School, where he completed the HSC and was dux of his grade in 2012.
 As a youngster, Johnston played for the New South Wales Under 16s and 18s teams and Australian Schoolboys team.
 In 2013, Johnston played for the South Sydney Rabbitohs' S. G. Ball Cup and NYC teams before moving on to the Rabbitohs' New South Wales Cup team, North Sydney Bears in 2014.

+As a teenager, Johnston was also a prominent schoolboy cricketer, playing as an opening batsman.